Don't forget about us: Irma's desperate Caribbean survivors

 "At the moment, we have a lot of houses with roof damage.
 We have major infrastructure damage.
 There's no electricity, a lot of the cell towers are down.
 Gas stations have very little gasoline," Adams said.

-Adams, who was born and raised in Turks and Caicos told CNN he's never seen a storm like Irma.
+Adams, who was born and raised in Turks and Caicos, said he's never seen a storm like Irma.

 "We've seen many hurricanes before, but this was more than anything we've ever experienced.
 We saw something like 200 mph wind gusts.
 It was a scary experience," Adams said.
 "But it could have been worse.
 It's not nearly as bad as some of the other islands."